 What are Hard Skills?

 Hard skills are knowledge and abilities that can be taught, measured, and evaluated.
 They are often technical skills related to a specific area of work or industry.
-For example, a software engineer may have a hard skill in coding or a financial analyst may have a hard skill in data analysis.
-Hard skills are often learned through formal education, such as a college degree or certification program.
+For example, a software engineer may have a hard skill in coding, or a financial analyst may have a hard skill in data analysis.
+Hard skills are often learned through formal education, such as college degrees or certification programs.
 They are also often learned through hands-on experience, such as an internship or apprenticeship.

 Hard skills are typically considered more concrete than soft skills.
 They are often tested and measured through exams or assessments, and can be used to assess the competency of an individual in a particular area.